What will be your reaction to my salad that contains purple to blue marbles?

-So, let’s directly dig into the Purple tomato varieties and learn how you can grow them.
+So, let’s directly dig into the Purple Tomato varieties and learn how you can grow them.

 Table of Contents Show

-What Kind of Varieties of Tomatoes is Purple?
+What Types of Tomatoes are Purple?

 Purple Tomatoes are either from the heirlooms like the Cherokee variety, hybrids, or genetically modified like the Indigo Rose variety.